Shayan414/COP3530-Project-3/README.md

 Distribution of Responsibility and Roles:

-● Dylan Everett: Ensuring user-friendly and accessible interface of the application.
+● Shayan Akhoondan & Jair Alcivar: Ensuring user-friendly and accessible interface of the application.
 Integrate various visual APIs to enhance data visualization to make analysis results comprehensible and visually appealing to users.